Frequently Asked Questions

 Cable Fault Locators

 In theory, the A-Frame is not applicable if the cable is inside a non-metallic duct.
-However, in practice, if the cable developed a fault it is probably related to some damage that occurred to the duct work which in turn damaged the cable inside.
-In this case, the damage to the duct created a “path to ground” which is what the A-Frame is designed to accurately pinpoint.
+However, in practice, if the cable developed a fault, it is probably related to some nearby damage that occurred to the duct work which in turn damaged the cable inside.
+In this case, the damage to the duct created a “path to ground” for the A-Frame signal which is what the A-Frame is designed to accurately pinpoint.
 It does not hurt to try it.

 My Locator does not Read Depth